Getting Started with Blazor Maps Component in Blazor Web App

 Configure the appropriate Interactive render mode and Interactivity location while creating a Blazor Web App.
 For detailed information, refer to the interactive render mode documentation.

-Install-Package Syncfusion.Blazor.Maps -Version 33.2.3If using the WebAssembly or Auto render modes in the Blazor Web App, install this package in the client project.
+Install the Syncfusion.Blazor.Maps NuGet package.
+All Syncfusion Blazor packages are available on nuget.org.
+See the NuGet packages topic for details.
+If using the WebAssembly or Auto render modes in the Blazor Web App, install this package in the .Client project.

-After the packages are installed, open the ~/_Imports.razor file in the client project and import the Syncfusion.Blazor and Syncfusion.Blazor.Maps namespaces.
+After the packages are installed, open the ~/_Imports.razor file in the .Client project and import the Syncfusion.Blazor and Syncfusion.Blazor.Maps namespaces.

 @using Syncfusion.Blazor

-@using Syncfusion.Blazor.MapsRegister Syncfusion® Blazor service
+@using Syncfusion.Blazor.MapsRegister the Blazor service

 ....